HGVSnomenclature/hgvs-nomenclature/docs/recommendations/RNA/alleles.md

 !!! note "In recessive diseases, is it important I show which variants were found in which combination?"

-    When in one individual you find more then one variant it is essential that you clearly indicate which variant(s) were found and in which transcript alleles; <ul><li>disease severity will depend on the combination of variants found,</li><li>in recessive disease, when two variants are in one transcript an individual is a carrier or you might not have found the variant on transcripts from the 2nd allele.</li></ul>
+    When in one individual you find more then one variant it is essential that you clearly indicate which variant(s) were found and in which transcript alleles

+    - disease severity will depend on the combination of variants found
+    - in recessive disease, when two variants are in one transcript an individual is a carrier or you might not have found the variant on transcripts from the 2nd allele

 !!! note "I find the notation r.[76a>c] without describing the second transcript allele misleading; not enough researchers know this refers to only one of the two transcripts present.
 Would using r.[76a>c];[] be OK?"